decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 // (...)
 ```

+The example above keeps movement at approximately the same speed as before, even if the frame rate drops.
+When running at 30 frames per second, the value of `dt` is 1/30 .

 ## Rotate

 The easiest way to rotate an entity is to use the `rotate()` function to change the values in the Transform component incrementally, and run this as part of the `update()` function of a system.